-Philosophically there are a few things going on here.
+Philosophically, a few things are going on here.
 As a consultant who both sells and supports Office / Microsoft 365 to businesses, as well as a trainer who teaches people about the services, there’s always been a pretty clear line between the two.
-Office 365 gives you the Office applications, email and document storage.
-If you wanted mobile device management (Intune), advanced security features (Azure Active Directory, AAD), Windows 10 Enterprise and Information Protection you went for Microsoft 365.
-These features are all available under the moniker Enterprise Mobility + Security (EMS) so essentially Microsoft 365 was Office 365 + EMS.
+Office 365 gives you the Office applications, email, and document storage.
+If you wanted mobile device management (Intune), advanced security features (Azure Active Directory, AAD), Windows 10 Enterprise, and Information Protection, you went for Microsoft 365.
+These features are all available under the moniker Enterprise Mobility + Security (EMS), so essentially, Microsoft 365 was Office 365 + EMS.

 Adding Microsoft 365 licenses

-This line is now being blurred for the small business plans which can make it even more difficult to make sure that small and medium businesses pick the right plans for their needs.
-Remember though that you can mix and match the different flavors in business, just because some users need Microsoft 365 Business Premium doesn’t mean that other roles in your business can’t work well with just Microsoft 365 Business Basic.
+The line is now blurred, making it even more difficult to ensure that small and medium businesses pick the right plans for their needs.
+Remember, though, that you can mix and match the different flavors in business.
+Just because some users need Microsoft 365 Business Premium doesn’t mean that other roles in your business can’t work well with just Microsoft 365 Business Basic.

 Office 365 Admin Center

-More broadly though I think the brand changes are signalling that Office 365 is “growing up” and using the same name across the home user stack as well as the SMB stack (with the Enterprise SKUs to follow) provides a more homogenous offering.
+More broadly, though, I think the brand changes are signaling that Office 365 is “growing up,” and using the same name across the home user stack as well as the SMB stack (with the Enterprise SKUs to follow) provides a more homogenous offering.

-Just as with the name changes to the personal plans there’s nothing for IT administrators to do at this stage, the plans will seamlessly change names but all functionality remains the same (including the lack of long term Office 365 backup, something that Altaro has a remedy for).
+Just as with the name changes to the personal plans, there’s nothing for IT administrators to do at this stage.
+The plans will seamlessly change names, but all functionality remains the same (including the lack of long-term Office 365 backup, something that Hornetsecurity has a remedy for).

 Not a DOJO Member yet?